ClickHouse/clickpy/README.md

 Note how we use a `sum(count`)` in case all rows have not been merged.

 The above represents the simplest example of a Materialized view used by ClickPy.
 For others, see [ClickHouse](./ClickHouse.md).
 It also represents the case where our aggregation produces a count or sum.
-Other aggregations (e.g. averages, quantiles etc) are are supported.
+Other aggregations (e.g. averages, quantiles etc.) are supported.
 In fact, all ClickHouse aggregations can have their state stored by a materialized view!

 For further details see: